2026 SUMMER STEAM CAMPS

 • Being KIND in words and in action.
 Kids are often exuberant to be with other kids in a fun environment.
 Please remind them to keep their hands to themselves and not wrestle, grab, roughhouse or get in another child’s face.
 Some children are adverse to being touched and it is important to respect body boundaries.

-• Please bring a healthy snack and a water bottle daily.
-Pack a healthy lunch OR purchase hot lunch.
+• Please pack a healthy snack and lunch, along with a water bottle daily.
 Please NO sodas, high sugar desserts, candy NUTS, or peanut butter sandwiches to camp.
 We frequently have campers with severe nut allergies and even tiny amounts can cause life-threatening or anaphylactic reactions

 • Campers should wear clothes that are easy to play in and get dirty plus closed-toe shoes!

 • DO NOT bring cell phones or toys.
-Our camps follow the California Phone-Free School Act.
-Click on LinkAssembly Bill 3216, to limit phone cell usage during camp this summer.
+Our camps follow the California Phone-Free School Act to limit phone cell usage during camp.
 If your child brings their cell phone to camp, they will be required to store it in their back-pack or in our phone basket in their classroom for the full camp day.
-Camp time is for kids to make new friendsplay with familiar friendslearn new & exciting things, have fun and to stay off phone screens.
+Camp time is for kids to: make new friendsplay with familiar friendslearn new & exciting things, have fun and stay off phone screens.

 Cancellation Policy:

-Transfers in schedule incur a $25 administrative fee and need to be requested by email.
+• Transfers between camps or weeks incur a $25 administrative fee and must be requested by email to complete.

 Exceptions: